 ADCS Auditing Settings

-The next step is to enable auditing through the ACS snap-in.
+The next step is to enable auditing through the ADCS snap-in.
 To do that, follow the steps on your ADCS server:

 Certificate Template Changes